I’ve got a disabled person in my life who I care about deeply.

 Compensate for Weaknesses with Strengths

-For example: If your weakness is ability to flee (Bug Out), then you better have extra food storages and supplies.
+For example, If your weakness is the inability to flee (Bug Out), you better store extra prepper food and supplies.

 Can You Overcome Your Weakness?

 Having a disability doesn’t make you helpless.
 There are even a lot of ways that you can completely overcome your prepping weakness so your disability doesn’t become a liability.
 Here are some examples: